homeavionicgroup/rmp/README.md

 - 1 x Waveshare 4.3 inch Touch Display with DSI Interface
 - 1 x Raspberry Pico
 - 43 x Omron B3F-4030
-- 2 x
+- 2 x KY-040 Rotary Encoders
+- Lots of kables & Soldering equipment

+## Other
+To hold everything together I use M4 screws with minimum of 30mm length incl. lots of washers and nuts.
+As to keep the elecontrics (especially the buttons and rotaries) in place, I use double-sided adhesive pads.
+For a less chaos I additionally use cable labeles, which makes the wiring a lot easier.

 # LICENSE
-Shared under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License: https://creativecommons.org/licenses/by-nc-sa/4.0/
+This project and all it's elements are shared under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License: https://creativecommons.org/licenses/by-nc-sa/4.0/